-Table 2 illustrates the Paleozoic bedrock stratigraphy for the Area of the Five Communities as presented by Geofirma Engineering Ltd. (2014a).
+Table 2 illustrates the Paleozoic bedrock stratigraphy for the Central Huron area as presented by Geofirma Engineering Ltd. (2015a).
 The Paleozoic stratigraphic nomenclature has evolved over time and a recent compilation by Armstrong and Carter (2010) provides the current standard for usage.
 Two key stratigraphic designations have recently been revised.
-Firstly, strata traditionally referred to as Middle Ordovician, i.e., Black River and Trenton groups (from Armstrong and Carter, 2006), are now a - Strata traditionally referred to as Middle Ordovician (i.e., Black River and Trenton groups; Armstrong and Carter, 2006) are now considered part of the Upper Ordovician.
+Firstly, strata traditionally referred to as Middle Ordovician, i.e., Black River and Trenton groups (from Armstrong and Carter, 2006), are now considered part of the Upper Ordovician.
+Secondly, the formal term Middle Silurian (from Armstrong and Carter, 2006) has been abandoned so all strata have been re-assigned to either the Lower or Upper Silurian.

-Table 2.
-Stratigraphy of Area of the Five Communities (after Armstrong and Carter, 2010)
+Table 2 Stratigraphy of the Central Huron area (after Armstrong and Carter, 2010)